• 首页

 sql.show: true

-testShardingDs: # Configure the database and table sharding rules for the testShardingDs library
+testShardingDs: # Configure the database and table sharding rules for the testShardingDs database

-actual-ds: # Declare that the testShardingDs library corresponds to the pamirs data source
+actual-ds: # Declare that the testShardingDs database corresponds to the pamirs data source

 - testShardingDs_0